 INTERNATIONAL BACCALAUREATE PROGRAM - A high school degree program sponsored by the International Baccalaureate Office in Geneva, Switzerland.
-Generally college credit is granted in advanced level subjects where students score between 5 and 7 on final examinations.
+Generally college credit is granted for higher-level examinations where students score from 5 to 7.
+Credit is not awarded for subsidiary-level examinations.